SherineAwad/multiomicsGRN/devREADME.md

-# Pycistopic: preprocessing the ATAC part and integrating metadata from scRNA
+# 🔴🔴🔴 PART B: Pycistopic: preprocessing the ATAC part and integrating metadata from scRNA

 ## 1. Preprocessing  scATAC-seq